weakish/weakish.github.com/dive-into/typescript.md

 ### `this` type

-Below is a simplification of the `BasicCaculator` and `ScientificCaculator` example in Handbook.
+Below is a simplification of the `BasicCalculator` and `ScientificCalculator` example in Handbook.

 ```typescript
 class Add {